Skip to Content

 The Legality of Gold Prospecting in Arizona

-You were aiming to require a mineral exploration permit from Management (BLM) or the U.S. Forest Service (USFS).
+You intended to obtain a mineral exploration permit from the Bureau of Land Management (BLM) or the United States Forest Service.
 Unclaimed BLM or USFS lands are your playground.
-So, before you set your heart on the spot, it’s wise to check the BLM’s LR2000 database to ensure it’s not already claimed.
+So, before you set your heart on something, check the BLM’s LR2000 database to ensure it hasn’t been claimed already.

 7 Best Places to Find Gold in Arizona